FlechData-Consulting/FlechData-Consulting/README.md

 ## 🎯 Data Philosophy

-> *"Data alone is not enough.
-What truly matters is transforming data into strategic insights that create measurable value and empower decision-making."*
+> *“Data alone is not enough.
+What truly matters is transforming data into strategic insights that create measurable value and empower decision-making.”*